ASD-Blueprint/desktop.gov.au/program/engagement/assess-and-advocate.md

 * The Assess and Advocate phase helps you to mitigate risks such as:
 * Making sure the blueprint design and service improves to reflect real-time practice
 * Making sure digital capability is improved across Whole of Government
-* Making sure opportunities for standardising and modernising ICT are embraced and aren’t lost in silos.
+* Making sure opportunities for standardising and modernising ICT are embraced and aren't lost in silos.

 ## Key objectives